Sources for Industry Analysis Research

 Canadian Industry Statistics (CIS).
 Innovation, Science & Economic Development Canada.

 The official source for most Canadian business statistics.
-Search the site by keyword, browse by subject, or search key resources, e.g. CANSIM, which contains thousands of time series of socio-economic data.
-Note: There are also many analytical publications available that expand on industry data.
+Search the site by keyword or browse by subject.
+The website includes thousands of time series of socio-economic and industry data.
+Data tables can be manipulated.
+There are also many analytical publications available that expand on industry data.
 (Keyword Search Tips: Default is AND for multiple terms; use quotation marks for a phrase; Boolean operators AND, OR, NOT must be capitalized; truncate with *)

 Canadian Demographic and Social Statistics:

 Statistics Canada is the official source for demographic and a variety of social statistics.
-The Census is the largest “survey”, but many others are done regularly or intermittently (e.g. Survey of Household Spending, General Social Survey, etc.).
+The Census of Population is the most well-known, but many surveys done regularly or intermittently (e.g. Survey of Household Spending, General Social Survey, etc.) provide useful information on socio-economic trends.

 Canadian Occupational Projection System (COPS).
 Employment and Social Development Canada.

 Shows the projected supply and demand for occupations in all industries in Canada.
-See “Industrial Summaries”, and “Browse Documentation" for information on projected labour market conditions.
+See “Industrial Summaries”, and “Browse Documentation", then industrial and macroeconomic scenarios for the analyses behind the projections.

 Published Industry Profiles:

-Industry profiles by analyists are available in these databases accessible from the A-Z List of Databases:
+Industry profiles by analysts are available in these databases accessible from the A-Z List of Databases:

 ProQuest Central: Select "Browse" tab to see report series.
 Searches can also be limited by Document Type: "Industry Report"